 Showing 1-10 of 10 Results

 Megan Swezey Fogarty

-Associate Vice President for Community Engagement, Office of Community Engagement
+Senior Associate Vice President for Community Engagement, Office of Community Engagement

 She previously served as Deputy Executive Director of the Haas Center for Public Service providing leadership for strategic planning, fund development, communications, student outreach, Cardinal Quarter, and alumni relations.
 Previously, she directed the Haas Center's Fellowships and Postgraduate Public Service team.
 Before returning to the Haas Center full-time in 2007, Megan led the Haas Center's Call to Serve government recruitment initiative and worked with the City of Palo Alto City Manager's Office on planning for libraries and a possible pandemic flu.
 She also served as nonprofits liaison for State Assemblyman Joe Simitian and for 10 years hosted Senator Simitian's monthly government access television show, Capitol Focus.

 Megan has worked for over 25 years in nonprofit program development and management, primarily with organizations focused on involving young people in service learning.
 Her professional experience includes City of Palo Alto teen coordinator, Constitutional Rights Foundation project director, Youth Community Service founder, Haas Center for Public Service assistant director, Youth Service California executive director, and outreach coordinator for the Service Learning 2000 Center in the Stanford School of Education.
 She also worked as an independent consultant supporting nonprofits with event planning, fund development, and publications.